mbojan/spanish-forms/README.md

 # spanish-forms

-Some Spanish documents and forms translated into English
+Some Spanish documents and forms translated into English.